“Courage is not the absence of fear, but rather the assessment that something else is more important than fear.”Franklin D. Roosevelt.

 - Being on edge or tense

 - More difficulties dealing with “BS calls”

 - Overanalyzing; trying to think your way out of difficult thoughts/feeling

 Firefighters already have incredible resiliency and problem-solving skills that allow them to do their job effectively.
 Unfortunately, the same skills that work really well on the job don’t always work with family, friends, and loved ones.

 There are also times when you might be dealing with more than just life stressors, like anxiety, depression, or potentially traumatic exposure.

-Regardless of your struggle, Dr. Zack uses evidenced based practice that helps you build the skills necessary to confront difficult thoughts and feelings.
+Regardless of your struggle, our therapists use evidenced based practice that helps you build the skills necessary to confront difficult thoughts and feelings.
 This isn’t just talk therapy.
 You’ll be challenged to work on your behavioral health in and out of session in order to become the kind person and firefighter you want to be.